Webwizardry-tech/CustomerSupport/README.md

 # AI based Customer Support System Using Whatsapp and Twilio

 This Python project provides a GUI-based solution for managing WhatsApp messages using Twilio's WhatsApp API.
 It includes a graphical interface for sending and receiving messages and an HTTP server to handle Twilio webhooks for incoming messages.
+Using Langchain the query is passed to the OpenAI GPT4 models and then the response is sent back to the user.

 ---